OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 ### Step 3 - Keeping Content Fresh

 The biggest challenge with running a search engine is avoiding serving stale content.
-Given that OpenBazaar is still fairly new, users may come and go fairly quickly.
+Given that OpenBazaar is still fairly new, users may come and go frequently.
 You want to avoid serving listings for stores where the owner has not been online in a long time to make sure to give potential buyers a fresh discovery experience.

 Further, listings are not guaranteed to persist on the network longer than a week after a vendor has gone offline.
 It still _may_ be visible to some users due to caching, but not everyone may be able to see the listing.
 If you serve old listings, a potential buyer might click on it only to get a Not Found error.
 We recommend not serving listings from vendors which have not been identified as being online at least once within the past week.

 How do you determine that?
 Admittedly this is an area where we are still working to improve but there are a few ways.

 First, make sure your database of peerIDs also tracks the last seen or last good timestamp for the peer.
-From there you have several ways you could update the timestamp:
+Next, you have several ways you could update the timestamp:

 **1) Ping each peer**